siyelo/dna/_docs/visions.md

 ## Does everyone have to agree with these visions?

-No. In fact, if you look at the photo above, at least 10 people voted “stand aside” for both visions.
+No. In fact, if you look at the photo above, at least 10 people voted "stand aside" for both visions.
 That means they are fine with that vision, but personally have other priorities.
 And that’s perfectly fine.